 18. The Big Book of Cello Songs

-Some of the songs have been written in the first position.
-While many of the exercises can be played on the A and D strings.
-It is a good book for beginners and intermediate cello players.
+A few of the tunes have been composed in the 1st position.
+Loads of the exercises can be performed on the A and D strings.
+It’s a great book for both rookies and more experienced cello players.

 19. New Directions for String Cello